exasol/project-keeper/doc/design.md

 `dsn~license-file-validator~1`

-We decided that the License validator only inserts the current date on creation.
-Another option would have been to add a date range and also validate that it's always up to date.
-However, since it's not very likely that these projects require a copyright longer than 50-70 years, we decided adding the creation date is enough.
+We decided that the license validator only inserts the current year on creation.
+Another option would have been to add a year range and also validate that it's always up to date.
+However, since it's not very likely that these projects require a copyright longer than 50-70 years, we decided adding the creation year is enough.
 In case it still required one can of course add a date range by hand.

 Needs: impl, utest, itest